rootchang/WACNI-rice/README.md

 c{1}='S10_75_Sp50';c{2}=c{1}; RunModel(c,75,1,50,0);
 ```

-The meaning of the abbreviations used in the code is listed as follows:
+The abbreviations used in the code have the following meanings:

 |    Abbr    | Description |
 | -------- | ----------- |